polterguy/polterguy.github.io/documentation/magic.lambda/index.md

 # Hyperlambda as a Turing complete programming language

-Magic lambda is where you will find the _"keywords"_ of Hyperlambda.
+magic.lambda is where you will find the _"keywords"_ of Hyperlambda.
 It is what makes Hyperlambda Turing complete, and contains slots such as **[for-each]**, **[if]** and **[while]**.